vuejs/docs/src/guide/routing.md

 Vue.createApp(SimpleRouterApp).mount('#app')
 ```

-Combined with the HTML5 History API, you can build a very basic but fully-functional client-side router.
+Combined with the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API), you can build a very basic but fully-functional client-side router.
 To see that in practice, check out [this example app](https://github.com/phanan/vue-3.0-simple-routing-example).

 ## Integrating 3rd-Party Routers